apresdev/apres-terraform/README.md

 ## Development

-We recommend using the configured dv Container, which has all the prerequisite software installed.
+We recommend using the configured dev Container, which has all the prerequisite software installed.

 ### Setup